-Last Updated on December 5, 2017 by Angela
+Last Updated on December 5, 2017 by Jeff

 The push-up is one of the most timeless and universally practiced exercises in the world.
 In fact, legend has it that the Roman emperor Constantine may be responsible for first popularizing the workout all the way back in the third century when he obligated soldiers to use the strength-training method in order to prepare for battle.